 - KPI Throughput End User: (bitrate): is the number of packets (bps) that are processed, in this case in the device of the end user. - KPI Jitter End User: is the variation in the latency of the packets flow between the delivery server and the end user device. - KPI Latency End User:(RTT): is the duration in milliseconds (ms) that takes for a network request to go from the delivery server to the end user probe and back again to the starting point.

-The following table shows the measurements obtained for these KPIs testing with 5GRtest tool against Peñuelas environment in Best Effort quality:
+Figure 80 shows the test network architecture and following table shows the measurements obtained for these KPIs testing with 5GRtest tool against Peñuelas environment in Best Effort quality: